 School Spotlight: Oak Lawn Community High School

-Darius Johnson spends the day at Oak Lawn Community High School for this week's School Spotlight.
+Spend the afternoon with Marissa Perlman at Oak Lawn Community High School for this week's School Spotlight.

 View CBS News In